maro7tigre/PySignalDecipher/command_system/docs/core.md

 ### Serialization Commands

-For commands that need to capture and restore state:
+For commands that need to capture and restore component state:

 ```python
 from command_system.core import SerializationCommand